LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

    N = 42
    yes

-Practical usage examples of this mechanism can be found e.g. in the ``debugger`` tool where it's used to abstract the user interaction when tracing a goal execution in debug mode.
+Practical usage examples of this mechanism can be found, e.g., in the ``debugger`` tool where it's used to abstract the user interaction when tracing a goal execution in debug mode.